HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-intro.md

 ### Usage

 Rather than offer separate SDOHCC Observation Screening Response profiles for each SDOH category (domain) covered in this IG (e.g., food insecurity, transportation insecurity, etc.), this profile supports any SDOH category.
 The minimum required value set bindings for elements are specified in the profile.
-Additionally, the Table below provides Gravity-vetted, preferred value sets for this profile.
+Additionally, the Table in the [notes](#notes) section below provides Gravity-vetted, preferred value sets for this profile.
 Where a preferred value set contains a code to describe a needed concept, servers SHOULD use that code.